aiekick/ImGuiFileDialog/README.md

   - On Win version you can list Drives
 - Support of Modal/Standard dialog type

-Use Namespace igfd (for avoid conflict with variables, struct and class names)
+Use the Namespace igfd (for avoid conflict with variables, struct and class names)

 ## Simple Dialog :
 ```cpp